mjkaufer/IcoGrab/README.md

 ## Usage

 After pasting this code into your node project (sorry, working on making this an npm module), run `grabIcon(username, force, callback);`.
-Callback can take one argument, as the username is passed into the callback fucntion.
+Callback takes two arguments - the username and a boolean as to whether or not the image was overwritten.

 Have fun!